 “Worship God!”
 Rev. 22:9

-The priest bows deep to the Blessed Sacrament before he retreats from the altar with careful steps.
-The candles on the golden chandeliers shine a soft glow, enhancing the beauty of the intricate craftsmanship of the monstrance.
-The Blessed Host is surrounded by golden sparkles.
+The priest bows deeply in reverence to the Blessed Sacrament before he retreats from the altar with careful steps.
+The flicker of the candles is wrapping the church in a soft glow, enhancing the beauty of the intricate craftsmanship of the monstrance.
+Golden sparkles surround the Blessed Host.
+The congregation sits in complete silence.
+Even the little ones are immersed in the holiness of the moment.
+I see them kneeling, their tiny hands folded in silent prayer.
+Their trust warms my heart.

 My eyes lock in with the presence of the Holy One on the altar.

-Yet, my outward silence stands in contrast to my busy mind.
-As if he didn’t know it already, I ramble my innermost thoughts and preoccupations to him, recounting the worries that keep me tense and on high alert these days.
-I find relief in telling him the twists and turns of our lives.
-A life uprooted once more when we thought we had settled down after many years of moving back and forth over the oceans, changing houses, jobs, and churches.
+I sit still, but my mind begins to race.
+As if he didn’t know our plight, I am rambling my innermost thoughts and preoccupations to him, all those worries that keep me tense and on high alert.
+It’s a relief to spill out the twists and turns of our lives and to know he listens.
+Our life is uprooted once more, when we thought we’d managed to settle down after decades of moving back and forth over the oceans, changing houses, jobs, and churches.

 Haiti is in chaos; our home is in chaos, and my children are stuck in a country that is shut off from the exterior world.
 Gang wars rage around them, with half of the country’s population in dire distress to find food and shelter because they lost everything in the violent attacks of vicious gangs.
 How can I not worry?
 The danger is real.
-It doesn’t matter that we brought four of our little ones to safety.
-All that counts now is those still left in harm’s way.
+We brought four of our little ones to safety, and all that counts now is those left behind in harm’s way.
+The words of Psalm 23 pop into my mind.

 The Lord is my Shepherd; I shall not want.